yaochenzhu/LLM4Rec/README.md

 #### 2.1.2.
 GPT4Rec Base Model Class:
 **GPT4RecommendationBaseModel** is the base class for collaborative GPT for recommender systems.

-This class extends the vocabulary of the original GPT2 model with the user/item ID tokens.
+This class extends the vocabulary of the original GPT2 with the user/item ID tokens.
 In our implementation, we randomly initialize the user/item ID embeddings.
 In the training time, we load the token embeddings for the original vocabulary and the transformer weights, and we freeze them so that only user/item ID embeddings can be updated.

 **Demo:**